 Every purchase transaction must be billed on the vendor's own printed form or on the State Voucher form for that purpose.
 The Senior Staff Manager that initiated the transaction shall deny or approve invoices and sign the certifications required by the Regulating District's Chief Fiscal Officer and/or OSC.
-The Senior Staff Manager's approval of invoices for payment shall constitute the Senior Staff Manager's certification that the terms of the transaction have been fulfilled.
+The Senior Staff Manager's approval of invoices for payment shall constitute the Senior Staff Manager's certification that the terms of the transaction have been fulfilled, including receipt and deployment of said products and/or services.
 The Senior Staff Manager shall ensure that products and/or services have been provided in accordance with the Regulating District's purchase authorizations (written or verbal) before approving invoices for payment.
+The Executive Director may designate another Senior Staff Manager to deny or approve invoices and sign required certifications.
+Any such designation must be made in writing and received by the Regulating District's Chief Fiscal Officer for it to be valid.